NORML Tallahassee has made significant impacts in the fight for cannabis legalization. Here are highlights.

 Video Performances by: Riley, Matthew Cloutier, and Old Soul Revival

 Melissa is lifetime supporter of cannabis.
-While studying marijuana reform at the Askew School of Public Administration and Policy at Florida State University my academic platform provided the perfect opportunity to collaborate with NORML of Florida and Sensible Florida.
+While studying marijuana reform at the Askew School of Public Administration and Policy at Florida State University my academic platform provided the perfect opportunity to collaborate with NORML of Florida and Sensible Florida for the initiative to Regulate Marijuana Like Alcohol.
 Melissa, officially “came out of the cannabis closet” and resigned as a staff member of the Florida House of Representatives in 2015, due to the troubling realization that personal marijuana consumers did not have proper representation at the state capitol or at the local level.

 Travis is a professional and talented musician, guitarist, lyricist, and vocalist for the band Sway Jah Vu.
 He is the owner and operator of New Green Organiks Nursery, North Florida Hemp Farms, The Flower Vault, King Fuego, President of New Green Hemp, Inc., and Director of Operations for The Holistic Cannabis Community.

-Travis’ skills and talent bring a perspective to the commercial and personal use industry that are invaluable and unparalleled to build the legalization market in Florida.
+Travis’ technical skills and talent bring a perspective to the commercial and consumer use industry that are invaluable and unparalleled to build the legalization market in Florida.

 Not Pictured: Philip Hiss, Lisa McCorkle, and Julian Wimbush